 In to my twenties, associated around the same time as coming out of the closet and enjoying the perks of a night life, it continued to be a habit that I tried to quit but turned back to too easily.
 From there came graduating from University, a long term relationship, engagement and break-up, moving back and forth between cities, and many other life lessons.
 All the while I clung to cigarettes as my vice and sense of regularity.

-After losing my Dad to a heart attack at 56 years old in my early thirties, the same age as his father of the same cause, things came in to focus really quickly.
+After losing my Dad to a heart attack at 56 years old in my early thirties, the same age as his father of the same cause, things came into focus really quickly.
 While I try to not dwell too much on that time in my life because it’s still very challenging to cope with, it did change many things for me very quickly.
 So once I put the cigarettes down for good in April 2018, I had to face what came with quitting.
-And here are the top five things I had to learn on my own from first hand experience.
+It was extremely hard and one of my friends suggested that I give a shot at vaping with the help of nic salts.
+Anyway, here are the top five things I had to learn on my own from first-hand experience.

 1. My metabolism completely changed